cyberark/conjur-service-broker/README.md

 cf create-service cyberark-conjur community conjur
 ```

-Note that service instances can not be shared between spaces, so a Conjur
+> **NOTE:** Service instances cannot be shared between spaces.
+A Conjur
-service instance must be created in each space with apps that retrieve secrets
+service instance must be created in each space where apps retrieve secrets
 from Conjur.

 For PCF 2.0+, when the service broker is provisioned in a space, it will automatically create